Home - Cancer in Kids @ RCH - CIKA

-|This site was last updated on 17 May 2013.
+|This site was last updated on 28 March 2017.|

 |Over 140 children under 15 years of age are diagnosed with cancer each year in Victoria and 90% of these children are treated at the Royal Children's Hospital.
 The CIKA children have all battled cancer.
 You can read some of their stories here.|

-|CIKA has recently committed to a three year project for the establishment of a Translational Research Centre in Paediatric Solid Tumours, to be conducted through a partnership between The Royal Children’s Cancer Centre and Murdoch Children’s Research Institute.|
+|In 2013, CIKA committed to a three year project for the establishment of a Translational Research Centre in Paediatric Solid Tumours, to be conducted through a partnership between The Royal Children’s Cancer Centre and Murdoch Children’s Research Institute.|

 By working together we hope to realize our common vision, that through research we can not only improve treatment, but also discover a way to prevent childhood tumours.

 |Read more >>|